 Even if you can’t smell the fragrance, it can still affect you.
-If certain times you feel more nervous or irritable (or any of the above-mentioned side effects), think about what synthetic scents you may be wearing or in close proximity to.
+If, at certain times, you feel more nervous or irritable (or any of the above-mentioned side effects), think about what synthetic scents you may be wearing or in close proximity to.

 Watch out for “fragrant oils.”
-Often marketing suggests fragrant oils or perfume-grade oils are essential oils.
+Often, marketing suggests that fragrant oils or perfume-grade oils are essential oils.
 They are not.
-Perfume grade oils are most often a combination of synthetic fragrant chemicals, although some can include some natural compounds as well.
+Perfume-grade oils are often a combination of synthetic fragrant chemicals, although some can also include some natural compounds.
 Essential Oils are created by distilling or cold-pressing plant matter.
 Although essential oils can be used as a nontoxic perfume or cologne (which is what I use).

 Switch To Using Safer Fragrance Options!